-Entrepreneurship and Innovation Group offers a broad range of entrepreneurship-related activities across the university, the metro area and the state.
+ASU Entrepreneurship and Innovation (E+I) offers a broad range of entrepreneurship-related activities across the university, the metro area and the state.

 The group serves as a central point of entry for the ASU community to explore entrepreneurship and innovation and learn about the wide range of entrepreneurship-related classes, programs and resources available throughout the university and within the state’s entrepreneurial ecosystem.

-EIG also helps entrepreneurs launch their for-profit, nonprofit and more-than-profit ventures through programs such as the Edson Student Entrepreneur Initiative and the Arizona Furnace Technology Transfer Accelerator, which provide funding, incubation space and mentorship to high-potential startups.
+E+I also helps entrepreneurs launch their for-profit, nonprofit and more-than-profit ventures through programs that provide funding, incubation space and mentorship to high-potential startups.

-In addition, EIG helps grow ASU’s entrepreneurial ecosystem by providing opportunities for students, faculty and staff with an interest in entrepreneurship to come together and share ideas and resources.
-The group also works to build Arizona’s entrepreneurial ecosystem with community-wide initiatives such as the Alexandria Co-working Network, a statewide network of collaboration spaces in public libraries.
+In addition, E+I helps grow ASU’s entrepreneurial ecosystem by providing opportunities for students, faculty and staff with an interest in entrepreneurship to come together and share ideas and resources.
+The group also works to build Arizona’s entrepreneurial ecosystem through community-wide initiatives.

 SBIR/STTR Grant Support